MelB-tran/CodeLearning/Design Patterns/SolidPrinciples_part2.md

 * Property Injection - also known as setter injection.
 PROS: dependency can be changed at any time during object lifetime, very flexible.
 CONS: objects may be in invalid state between construction and setting of dependentcies via setters, less intuitive (may need documentation to make sense)
 * Parameter Injection - dependencies passed in via a method parameter.
 PROS: most granular, flexible, requires no changes to rest of class.
 CONS: breaks method signature, can result in many parameters *consider only if one method has the dependency, otherwise prefer constructor injection* cause it's explicit to anyone using code what esactly is needed.

-Other methods exist too, like service location etc
+Other methods exist too, like service location (lookup) etc

 ### Refactoring to Apply DIP
 Basic steps: